bertilmuth/requirementsascode/requirementsascodeextract/README.md

 The use case model is defined with the requirements as code core project.

 ## Getting started
-If you are using Maven, include the following in your POM, to use the core:
+If you are using Maven, include the following in your POM:

 ``` xml
   <dependency>